Dynamic Signal: Operations

-Dynamic Signal is headquartered in San Bruno, California and has approximately 170 employees.
-The company has delivered impressions for brands such as Hitachi Data Systems, Salesforce, Deloitte and GameStop.
+Dynamic Signal was headquartered in San Bruno, California.
+The company had delivered impressions for brands such as Hitachi Data Systems, Salesforce, Deloitte and GameStop.
 According to a company press release in May 2017, Dynamic Signal was then servicing "nearly 20 percent of the Fortune 500, and 20 percent of the Fortune 50".

 Product

-Dynamic Signal markets what it describes as an "Employee Communication and Engagement Platform" to communications, HR, and marketing professionals.
+Dynamic Signal marketed what it describes as an "Employee Communication and Engagement Platform" to communications, HR, and marketing professionals.
 The platform is intended to enable communications for both internal company news and information, as well as industry content that can be "distributed and tracked through employees' own social channels".
+Since the merger in 2021, it now continues as a workforce communication platform known as "Firstup".